-Payntr cricket shoes are popular for a reason and it’s not just the intriguing Bodyline story behind them.
+Payntr cricket shoes are popular for a reason and it’s not just that they are endorsed by the superstar T20 bowler, Rashid Khan.

-Cricket Yorkshire approached Payntr about a partnership because many of our readers play cricket and need comfortable cricket spikes or trainers.
+Cricket Yorkshire have partnered Payntr for a few years now because many of our readers play cricket and need comfortable cricket spikes or trainers.

 I thought I’d do a Payntr cricket shoes review and to remind you of our exclusive offer…